apps4research/App-Search-Project/Readme.md

 # App search, scrape and clean

-Project to find specific apps, scrape the results, clean and remove duplicates from dataset.
-Written in Python using Jupyter Notebook.
+Project to find specific apps from Google Play Store and Apple App Store.
+Search results are scraped using dataminer.io as a Google chrome extension.
+Datasets are then cleaned and duplicates removed.
+Written in Python using Jupyter Lab.

 Tina Keil, 2022 in collaboration with Wanhao Cheng, Richard Philpot, Camilla Elphick (Open University), Mark Levine (Department of Psychology, Lancaster University, UK)